Tech is reshaping an established sector and bridging innovations in the energy industry

 Why do we need digital transformation in the manufacturing industry?

 Manufacturing is a very complex industry, which requires high levels of precision and accuracy.
 This industry has evolved over time, and now faces many technological challenges.

 Digitisation and datafication are becoming increasingly necessary because of the rapid development of technology.
 It will help companies to improve productivity, reduce costs, increase efficiency, enhance customer service and break the boundaries of innovation.

 Digital transformation is now the current stage of evolution of manufacturing.
 So, that is why your company can't delay this change.
 Possibly, you will need help with your digital transformation, whether by recruiting people with skills capable of leading this process, or outsourcing operations to those who already have this know-how.

 Airswift can help you with that and provide a complete package of services from hiring the best talent to global expansion, supporting you on establishing new offices at tech clusters that can influence your process of digital transformation.

-We have more than 7,000 contractors and over 60 offices worldwide.
-With our vast experience within the STEM industries, we have help many organisations to set up new hires and other workforce solutions.
+We have more than 9,000 contractors and over 60 offices worldwide.
+Our vast experience within the engineering and technology sectors has helped many organisations set up new hires and other workforce solutions.
 Take your time to talk to our team and learn more about our services!

 This post was written by: Raphael Santos, Content Marketing Coordinator